-for some positive constant c_k , no asymptotic estimate for I_k when $k \geq 3$ is known.
-Conrey and Ghosh (in an unpublished work) conjectured a more precise form of the constant c_k , namely and g(k) is an integer whenever k is an integer.
-The results of Hardy-Littlewood and Ingham give g(1) = 1 and g(2) = 2 respectively.
-Keating and Snaith [78] suggested that the characteristic polynomial of a large random unitary matrix can be used to model the value distribution of the Riemann zeta function near a large height T. Based on this, Keating and Snaith made an explicit conjecture on the integer g(k) in terms of Barnes' G-function.
+for some positive constant $c_k$ , no asymptotic estimate for $I_k$ when $k \geq 3$ is known.
+Conrey and Ghosh (in an unpublished work) conjectured a more precise form of the constant $c_k$ , namely and g(k) is an integer whenever k is an integer.
+The results of Hardy- Littlewood and Ingham give g(1) = 1 and g(2) = 2 respectively.
+Keating and Snaith [85] suggested that the characteristic polynomial of a large random unitary matrix might be used to model the value distribution of the Riemann zeta function near a large height T. Based on this, Keating and Snaith made an explicit conjecture on the integer g(k) in terms of Barnes's G-function.